 The Office of Disclosure processes FOIA/Privacy Act and I.R.C. § 6103 information requests received by the IRS.
-In the U.S. Department of the Treasury Freedom of Information Act Annual Report to the Attorney General for Fiscal Year 2012, the IRS reported that a total of 12,198 FOIA/Privacy Act information requests were processed.
-This is consistent with the 12,196 FOIA/Privacy Act information requests processed on the Automated Freedom of Information Act (AFOIA) system during Fiscal Year 2012.
+In the Department of the Treasury 2013 Freedom of Information Act Annual Report to the Attorney General of the United States, the IRS reported that a total of 11,035 FOIA/Privacy Act information requests were processed.
+This is consistent with the 11,032 FOIA/Privacy Act requests processed on the Automated Freedom of Information Act (AFOIA) system during Fiscal Year 2013.

-In addition, the report stated that the IRS denied or partially denied information to requestors in 2,986 (24 percent) of the 12,198 FOIA/Privacy Act information requests processed in Fiscal Year 2012.
-This is an increase from the 20 percent reported in Fiscal Year 2011.
-The report further stated that the IRS advised requestors that there were no records responsive to requests in 793 (6.5 percent) of the 12,198 FOIA/Privacy Act information requests.
-This is a decrease from the 8.5 percent reported in the prior fiscal year.
+In addition, the report stated that the IRS denied or partially denied information to requestors in 3,294 (30 percent) of the 11,035 FOIA/Privacy Act information requests processed in Fiscal Year 2013.
+This is an increase from the 24 percent reported in Fiscal Year 2012.
+The report further stated that the IRS advised requestors that there were no records responsive to requests in 791 (7.2 percent) of the 11,035 FOIA/Privacy Act requests.
+This is consistent with the 6.5 percent reported in the prior fiscal year.
 The remaining information requests were either granted in full or closed for miscellaneous reasons, such as the request was improper or had been previously granted.